BackgroundThe clients had a standard semi-detached house with a (badly-built) conservatory addition.

 Click off the QR code and you can twirl the model round and zoom in or out.

-Classes, Layers, Saved Views.
-The Layers tab is the most useful.
 Switch layers on and off to get 'before' and 'after' views and to see any alternative views.
 Each layer toggles 'on', 'greyed' and 'off'.

-Here is the sample file.
-It has four main layers, which toggle on/off.
-Use your right-hand controller to 'shoot' the layers button on your left-hand controller screen to choose between ground floor slab only (useful for orientation); existing; option 1 and option 2.
-Which would you choose?
+In VR, use your right-hand controller to 'shoot' the layers button on your left-hand controller screen to choose between ground floor slab only (useful for orientation); existing; option 1 and option 2.